gjbex/Training-sessions/docs/README.md

 # Training sessions

-This is a (non-exhaustive) list of training sessions offered on a regular basis by the Vlaams Supercomputing Centrum (VSC), but also to research institutes and companies.
+This is a (non-exhaustive) list of training sessions given by [Geert Jan Bex](mailto:geertjan.bex@uhasselt.be), either offered on a regular basis by the Vlaams Supercomputing Centrum (VSC), or on demand by research institutes and companies.

 All of these training sessions can be tailored to the audience if required, and ad-hoc training sessions are possible as well.